Known Issues with iOS

 NSPhotoLibraryUsageDescription to your

-Info.plist to avoid a AppStore rejection during upload
+Info.plist to avoid a AppStore rejection during upload of your app.

 To use Feedbackin your app, starting with HockeySDK 4.1.1 and later, please integrate the SDK with all features as follows: